HennyJie/BrainGB/README.md

 Please place the dataset files in the `datasets` folder under the package examples folder.
 Create the folder if it does not exist.

-The `model_name` is the name of the model you want to use.
+The `model_name` specifies the backbone model type.
 Choose `gcn` to test the message passing variants without attention and `gat` to test the attention-enhanced message passing mechanisms.
+Specifically, use `gcn_mp_type` to set a message vector design and use `gat_mp_type` to set an attention-enhancing mechanism.

+The `node_features` specifies the artificial node feature initialization for each brain region.

+The `pooling` specifies the pooling strategy to get a graph-level representation for each subject.

+You can also change other hyper-parameters, such as `--n_GNN_layer`, `--n_MLP_layers`, `--hidden_dim`, `--epochs`, etc., to adjust the detailed model design or control the training process.
+All those hyper-parameters can be automatically searched and optimized using the AutoML tool [NNI](https://github.com/microsoft/nni) by passing `--enable_nni`.

 # Contribution

 Feel free to open an [issue](issues/new) should you find anything unexpected or [create pull requests](pulls) to add your own work!
-We welcome comtributions to this benchmark work and the package.
+We welcome contributions to this benchmark work and the package.

 # Citation